ibm-cloud-docs/hcx-migration-vmware/primaryio.md

 • Enterprise-Grade Security is obtained as a result of encryption of all data whether in transit or at rest.

 • Customer data remains in the customer’s control.
 Customer data is not ingested into the PrimaryIO-managed control plane SaaS application.

 Once migrated, customers can choose from a variety of platform features including ProtectIO which provides ongoing disaster recovery and ransomware recovery capabilities.
 Additional optional functionality includes the conversion from VMware VMs to IBM Cloud-native VSIs via the ConvertIO utility.

 Following migration, if protecting VMs with ProtectIO, the DR Recovery Point Objective is near-zero seconds and Recovery Time Objective provides optionality to the customer based on application criticality and desire to reduce protected mode costs.

-Protection of On-prem and Migrated VMs:
+## Protection of On-prem and Migrated VMs
+{: #feature}

 | Feature                       | ProtectIO SaaS Platform                                                                                                                                                                                                                              |
 |------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|